 On December 28, 2004, the Company declared a \$50,000,000 cash dividend.
-In accordance with guidance issued by the Securities and Exchange Commission, 2,976,022 additional shares of common stock have been included in the calculation of all pro forma earnings per common share and pro forma average common shares outstanding for the year ended December 31, 2003.
-The addition of these shares, the value of which would be \$59,520,000 (using the initial offering price of \$20.00 per share and prior to the payment of underwriting discounts and offering expenses), gives effect to the sale of the number of additional shares that would have been necessary to pay the cash and in-kind distributions in excess of the undistributed net income of the Company for the twelve-months ended October 2, 2004 was calculated as follows (in thousands):
+In accordance with guidance issued by the Securities and Exchange Commission, 3,132,654 additional shares of common stock have been included in the calculation of all pro forma earnings per common share and pro forma average common shares outstanding for the year ended December 31, 2003.
+The addition of these shares, the value of which would be \$59,520,000 (using an assumed initial offering price of \$19.00 per share and prior to the payment of underwriting discounts and offering expenses), gives effect to the sale of the number of additional shares that would have been necessary to pay the cash and in-kind distributions in excess of the undistributed net income of the Company for the twelve-months ended October 2, 2004.
+The distributions in excess of undistributed net income of the Company for the twelve-months ended October 2, 2004 was calculated as follows (in thousands):

-Distributions payable from the proceeds of the initial public offering \$50,000 Cash and in-kind distributions paid and payable from the net income of UTSI for the twelve-months ended October 2, 2004 \$14,013 Net income of UTSI for the twelve-months ended October 2, 2004 10,259 Distributions in excess of undistributed net income of UTSI for the twelve- months ended October 2, 2004 3,754 Distributions paid and payable in excess of net income of UTSI for the twelve- months ended October 2, 2004 \$53,754 montas chaca october 2, 2001
+Distributions payable from the proceeds of the initial public offering \$50,000 Cash and in-kind distributions paid and payable from the net income of UTSI for the twelve-months ended October 2, 2004 \$14,013 Net income of UTSI for the twelve-months ended October 2, 2004 10,259 Distributions in excess of undistributed net income of UTSI for the twelve- months ended October 2, 2004 3,754 Distributions paid and payable in excess of net income of UTSI for the twelve- months ended October 2, 2004 \$53,754